SAXOPHONE

 JAZZ SAXOPHONE

-come prepared to perform three contrasting jazz pieces from memory,
+degree should come prepared to perform three contrasting jazz pieces from

-demonstrating interpretive and improvisatory skills.
-You should play the
+memory, demonstrating interpretive and improvisatory skills.
+You should play

-three pieces should be 1) a jazz standard in swing time, 2) a blues, and 3) a
+The three pieces should be 1) a jazz standard in swing time, 2) a blues, and 3)

-sound system with CD player.
-Of course, if you want to bring along a rhythm
+system with CD player.
+Of course, if you want to bring along a rhythm section

-section to accompany you in place of the CDs, that is an option, and it may
+to accompany you in place of the CDs, that is an option, and it may help you to

-Excellent jazz pieces for auditions include Just Friends, Oleo,
+pieces for auditions include Just Friends, Oleo, On Green

-Miss Jones, Body and Soul, Lover Man, Cherokee, All the
+Body and Soul, Lover Man, Cherokee, All the Things You

 Alternatively, you can play two jazz tunes